An Alternate Name of Northern Leasing Systems

 Northern Leasing Systems Lawsuit Update 2021

 In June 2020, the New York Attorney General won the 2016 lawsuit filed against Northern Leasing Systems, Inc, voiding thousands of fraudulently-induced credit card equipment leases.
-The ruling also vacated nearly 30,000 default judgments and banned Northern Leasing from engaging in equipment leasing, effectively dissolving the company.
-The Attorney General’s victory will also force Northern Leasing and its related entities, including MBF Leasing, Northern Leasing’s chief executive officer, and others who engaged in the fraudulent scheme to provide restitution to small business owners who were fraudulently induced into financing leases for credit card processing equipment from April 1, 2013 through the present.
+The ruling also vacates nearly 30,000 default judgments and bans Northern Leasing from engaging in equipment leasing, effectively dissolving the company.
+The Attorney General’s victory will also force Northern Leasing and its related entities, Northern Leasing’s chief executive officer, and others who engaged in the fraudulent scheme to provide restitution to small business owners who were fraudulently induced into financing leases for credit card processing equipment from April 1, 2013, through the present.
 Northern Leasing is ordered to dissolve 60 days after providing relief.
 Restitution amounts are to be set by the court at a later date.
 Small business merchants are not required to take action at this time in order to receive restitution.

 Additionally, according to EINPresswire, in November 2020, the OAG brought forward another, separate proceeding after discovering that Northern Leasing’s owners and officers had created two new entities — NLS Equipment Finance and Leasing Expenses Company — to continue defrauding small businesses using the same scheme barred by the court in the prior litigation, as well as to continue collecting on leases rescinded by the June 2020 court order.